Describe something you own that you want to replace?: IELTS Speaking Cue Card

 What qualities do you look for when buying new clothes?

 Have you ever regretted a purchase?
-What happened?
+Why?

 Practice other cue cards